EOSIO/vt-blockchain-bootcamp-starter/docs/instructions.md

 # "Hello World" Smart Contract

 This first contract is extremely simple.
 It contains a single action that accepts a single parameter as an argument.
-The argument is used to print out a message in the log on nodeos process.
+The argument is used to print out a message in the log of the nodeos process.
 Your nodeos process was started when you executed `start_blockchain.sh` earlier in this guide.

 The `helloworld` contract is useless by design.
 It's primary purpose is to demonstrate the motions of authoring, compiling and deploying the contract to an EOSIO blockchain.